Is Your Microbiome Normal?

 Though it’s common for people to have different microbiotic makeups and still remain healthy, there are a few commonalities that we’ve witnessed at BIOHM as we’ve mapped thousands of client's gut reports.

-With the BIOHM Gut Report, we look at six main bacterial phyla - Bacteroidetes, Firmicutes, Actinobacteria, Proteobacteria, Fusobacteria, Euryarchaeota and Verrucomicrobia - and one major fungal phylum, Ascomycota.
+With the BIOHM Gut Test, we look at six main bacterial phyla - Bacteroidetes, Firmicutes, Actinobacteria, Proteobacteria, Fusobacteria, Euryarchaeota and Verrucomicrobia - and one major fungal phylum, Ascomycota.

 While there are many more strains, we’ve found studying these gives us the clearest picture of what’s going on in the gut and around the body.